Corporate investment may still be male dominated, but these 39 women are shaking up the profession in Latin America.

 Julianna Innecco, head of CVC investment at Torq Ventures

 Like many of the best corporate investors, Juliana Innecco, head of CVC investment at Torq Ventures, comes from an operational background.
-She worked as an engineer on environmental project and at a startup on everything from product management to helping with fundraising and signing partnership deals.
+She worked as an engineer on environmental projects and at a startup on everything from product management to helping with fundraising and signing partnership deals.

 It is this background of diverse roles that gives Innecco a unique perspective to the team, which invests in startups at Brazilian financial software company Sinqia.